iferraro/bight-of-bytes/README.md

 Our [Pitch Deck](https://docs.google.com/presentation/d/1YDbV3SVLELO-hB_njetRAzgs3eehuN8egM2gUyePXj8/edit?usp=sharing)

 Some of our icebox ideas!:
--   a more user-centric approach
+-   A more user-centric approach
--   timestamps on edits
+-   Timestamps on edits
--   additional $ per additional GB function
+-   Additional $ per additional GB function